Taking the pain out of pre-existing conditions

 Disclaimer:

-Terms, conditions, exculsion periods, limits and exclusions apply.
+Terms, conditions, waiting periods, limits and exclusions apply.
 Petinsurance.com.au is issued by The Hollard Insurance Company Pty Ltd ABN 78 090 584 473, AFSL 241436, is arranged and administered by PetSure (Australia) Pty Ltd ABN 95 075 949 923, AFSL 420183 (PetSure) and is promoted and distributed PetSure’s Authorised Representatives (AR) Pet Insurance Pty Ltd ABN 38 607 160 930, AR 1234944 and Petsy Pty Ltd ABN 54 633 343 058, AR 1277359.
 Any advice provided is general only and does not take into account your individual objectives, financial situation or needs.
 Please consider the Product Disclosure Statement (PDS) to ensure this product meets your needs before purchasing.
 PDS andTarget Market Determination available at Petsy’s TMD page

 GapOnly™ is a trademark owned by PetSure (Australia) Pty Ltd (Petsure), ABN 95 075 949 923, ASFL 420163.
 Insurance products are issued by The Hollard Insurance Company (ABN 78 090 584 473; AFSL 241436) and administered by PetSure through its Authorised Representatives and distribution partners.
 Any advice is general only and may not be right for you.
 You should consider the relevant Product Disclosure Statement or policy wording available from the relevant provider to decide if a product is right for you.